jguhlin/sfasta/README.md

 ## Small file optimization
 Sfasta is currently optimized for larger files.

-## Implement NAF-like algorithm
-NAF has an advantage with 4bit encoding.
-It's possible to implement this, and use 2bit when possible, to gain additional speed-ups.
-Further, there is some SIMD support for 2bit and 4bit DNA/RNA encoding.

 ## GFA file format support
 Graph genome file format is in dire need of an optimized format